About Michael Kupietz, Certified FileMaker Pro Developer, supporting businesses both locally in the San Francisco area and nationwide

-Other skills and work experience include advanced expertise in MacOS platform administration and troubleshooting, many years of web development (HTML, CSS, Javascript, PHP, PERL, XML/XSLT, and SEO search engine optimization, in various degrees), general IP networking expertise, and a reluctant intermediate knowledge of Linux and Windows server administration.
+Other skills and professional experience include expertise in full-stack web development (HTML, CSS, Javascript, PHP, PERL, XML/XSLT, and SEO search engine optimization, in various degrees), many years of MacOS and Linux platform administration and troubleshooting, general TCP/IP networking expertise, and years of general IT support and user training experience.

-Away from the mouse & keyboard, he secretly plays a mean guitar, has an album of avant-garde electronic music perpetually nearing completion, dabbles in writing and visual art, and, resolutely determined to find a way to maintain his aura of relentless cool despite the onset of tragically unhip middle age, has, lately, become an aspiring saxophonist.
+Away from the mouse & keyboard, Mike secretly plays a mean guitar, has an album of avant-garde electronic music perpetually nearing completion, dabbles in writing and visual art, and, resolutely determined to find a way to maintain his aura of relentless cool despite the onset of tragically unhip middle age, has, lately, become an aspiring saxophonist.
+He also maintains a website showcasing his personal art, music, and writing hobbies at Michael Kupietz Arts + Code, which, along with this present site and a few others, he self-hosts at home on a Debian 12 web server running a LAMP stack and WordPress.

 A Personal Note: Why I’m a FileMaker Pro Developer